Whatever the tasks, do them slowly with ease, in mindfulness. Don't do any tasks in order to get them over with. Resolve to do each

 Gravel: (or sand) is used frequently to depict movement or energy and also depending on its arrangement is used to represent water.

 Plants: although minimal, help accent and bring emotion to a garden.
-For example: a blue plant can help convey a feeling of peacefulness or calm.
+For example: a blue plant can help convey a feeling of

 Architecture: Lanterns, paths, and bridges are added to compliment and complete the garden.